Sample-Based Consistency in Infinite-Dimensional Conic-Constrained Stochastic Optimization: Applications

 \subsection{Learning Hilbert--Schmidt operators}

 We continue with an example from operator learning, partially motivated by regression with operators \cite{Nelsen2024}.
-Specifically, we consider a least squares problem over the space of Hilbert--Schmidt operators subject to pointwise inequality constraints.
+The goal is to learn a Hilbert--Schmidt operator \(T\) from data by minimizing a least squares misfit between predicted outputs and observations.
+In our model, \(T\) is not accessed directly; instead, only a transformation is observed.
+We model this by introducing a compact map \(B\) on the space of Hilbert--Schmidt operators and expressing both the loss and the pointwise cone constraint in terms of \(BT\) rather than \(T\).
+The resulting formulation is a least squares problem over the space of Hilbert--Schmidt operators subject to pointwise inequality constraints.

 The set, $\mathrm{HS}(H)$, of Hilbert--Schmidt operators is defined on a real separable Hilbert space $H$.
 We assume that $\rho > 0$, $\Xi \subset H \times H$, $\xi \coloneqq (x,y)$ with $\mathbb{E}[\|y\|_H^2] < \infty$.
 Let $\psi(T) \coloneqq I_{\mathscr{T}_{\text{ad}}}(T)$, where $\mathscr{T}_{\text{ad}} \coloneqq \{T \in \mathrm{HS}(H) \mid \|T\|_{\mathrm{HS}(H)} \leq \rho\}$.
 We consider